Kate makes piles of work about consumerism and she happily thinks and draws for other good people and companies.

 Her first book, Obsessive Consumption: What Did You Buy Today? was published by Princeton Architectural Press in 2010.
 She has since collaborated with them to produce two more titles about documentation and consumption in 2012 and 2013.

-Her design clients include BIG guys like New York Times, MoMa, Hallmark, IDEO, VH1, Girl Scouts of America and the Gap as well as locally loved institutions like the Museum of Contemporary Craft, Reading Frenzy and Know Your City.
+Some of her illustration clients include Chipotle, Car2Go, Uniqlo, Hallmark, IDEO, VH1, Girl Scouts of America and the Gap as well as locally loved institutions like the Museum of Contemporary Craft, Reading Frenzy and Know Your City.
 She is also actively involved in the organization of Design Week Portland.

 For her, teaching and making go hand in hand.
 Without one, the other wouldn’t exist.